DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-1.md

 ## Shortlisted areas

-Three ITL 3 Regions stand out from part one of this analysis:​
+Three ITL 3 Regions stand out from part one of this analysis:

-- Birmingham​
+- Birmingham
-- Leeds​
+- Leeds
-- Tyneside​
+- Tyneside

-​All three of these areas have the following characteristics:​
+All three of these areas have the following characteristics:

-- A large number of placement schools and providers​
+- A large number of placement schools and providers
-- Diversity in provider types​
+- Diversity in provider types
-- A large number of placements​
+- A large number of placements
-- A high average number of placements per school​
+- A high average number of placements per school
 - Strong local hubs (a large number of placement schools in the same local area as the provider)

 ### Short-listed area drawbacks

-Our definition of high-value areas biases our analysis:​
+Our definition of high-value areas biases our analysis:

-- Areas with a high number of placement schools and providers​
+- Areas with a high number of placement schools and providers
-- Areas with a diverse population of placement schools and providers​
+- Areas with a diverse population of placement schools and providers
-- Schools with a large number of placements​
+- Schools with a large number of placements

-​Implications:​
+Implications:

-- High-value areas tend to be urban areas because these have a high number of placement schools and providers.​
+- High-value areas tend to be urban areas because these have a high number of placement schools and providers.
-- Schools tend to be larger (with more pupils) as the number of placements correlates with their size. ​
+- Schools tend to be larger (with more pupils) as the number of placements correlates with their size.

-Therefore, our area will likely not be representative of these characteristics. ​
+Therefore, our area will likely not be representative of these characteristics.

-This is acceptable because our priority is successfully launching the service, and these locations offer the best opportunity. ​
+This is acceptable because our priority is successfully launching the service, and these locations offer the best opportunity.

 If evidence suggests our service will operate differently in rural areas, we could extend this analysis to include a secondary rural area.